-Discrete Trial Training (DTT)?
+Discrete Trial Training (DTT)

 Therapists use DTT to teach new skills, to break large tasks down into smaller steps, and to provide more structured teaching to learners who need it.
 Once a learner demonstrates their skills during DTT instruction, it’s important they demonstrate the same skills in their natural environment.
-ABA Connect’s goal is to ensure your child uses their new skills in the real world!
-More on this in our Parent Support and Training section.
+Because of the large number of teaching opportunities that are available in a DTT session, skills are typically taught in DTT and then practiced in the natural environment.